bdelanghe/git-ast/docs/ROADMAP.md

 ## Phase 5: Multi-Language Support & Refinements (Effort: Ongoing/Variable per Language)

-**Goal:** Extend support to more languages and refine core functionality based on user feedback.
+**Goal:** Extend support to more languages and refine core functionality based on user feedback and strategic priorities.

-- [ ] Add support for additional high-priority languages (e.g., Python, JavaScript) by integrating their Tree-sitter grammars and appropriate pretty-printers/formatters.
+- [ ] Add support for additional high-priority languages (e.g., Python, JavaScript, prioritized based on internal needs) by integrating their Tree-sitter grammars and appropriate `dprint` plugins or other formatters.
 Document setup for each.
 - [ ] Refine AST diff/merge algorithms based on experience (e.g., improve move detection, handling of specific language constructs identified in earlier phases).
 - [ ] Investigate and address node identity tracking for more accurate history analysis (`git blame` aware of AST) - May become a dedicated phase if complex.
-- [ ] Develop strategies for improving compatibility with external tools (e.g., CI systems, code review platforms - might involve generating text diffs on demand or specific integrations if diff driver isn't sufficient).
+- [ ] Develop strategies for improving compatibility with external tools (e.g., CI systems, code review platforms - might involve generating text diffs on demand, custom diff viewers, or specific integrations if diff driver isn't sufficient).

 **Success Criteria / Testing:**
 - **Language Support:** Successfully demonstrate Phases 1-4 capabilities for each newly added language on representative test projects.